-Treatments for dry AMD are currently limited to vitamins and over-the-counter zinc.
-While there are no therapeutics approved by the FDA to treat dry AMD, there is considerable development activity ongoing involving numerous targets.
+Treatments for dry AMD and GA secondary to dry AMD are currently limited to vitamins and over-thecounter zinc.
+While there are no therapeutics approved by the FDA to treat dry AMD or GA secondary to dry AMD, there is considerable development activity ongoing involving numerous targets.
 Among the areas of ongoing interest are efforts targeting the complement pathway and its role in inflammation, as mutations in this pathway have been associated with higher risk of dry AMD.
 In addition, cell and gene therapy approaches are being evaluated to regenerate RPE cells and rescue the loss of photoreceptors.
 Small molecule visual cycle modulators are also under evaluation to maintain retinal integrity.
 Most of these approaches require invasive administrations.